ashgoren/flgbtqc/gatherings.md

 ---

 ## Gatherings
-Twice a year, Friends for Lesbian, Gay, Bisexual, and Transgender Concerns typically gather to worship, conduct business, pray, and play.
+Periodically, Friends for Lesbian, Gay, Bisexual, and Transgender Concerns gather to worship, conduct business, pray, and play.
 In July, our numbers are large, and we are a visible and valued presence at the Friends General Conference Gathering.
 We are a community within a community there, worshiping together daily but dispersing throughout the Gathering at the rise of Meeting.

 Most Februaries, we meet for a long weekend dedicated to FLGBTQC work and play.
-Our numbers are often smaller, from 100 to 200, and we retreat together to attend to old relationships and deepen new ones.
+Our numbers are often smaller, and we retreat together to attend to old relationships and deepen new ones.
+Recent Mid-Winter Gatherings have been held online.

 # Mid-Winter Gathering